San Diego Truck Accident Lawyers

 Another reason that trucking accidents occur involves driver fatigue and the practices of trucking companies.
 Some trucking companies push their drivers too hard, forcing them to drive long hours without a break.
 By tiring out their drivers, trucking companies are creating dangerous roadways for other motorists.
 When fatigued, decision making is impaired and reaction time is slowed.
 On top of these factors, fatigued drivers run the risk of falling asleep at the wheel.
 Drivers and trucking companies need to be held responsible for this sort of dangerous negligence.
 Call us for free legal advice 619-338-8230.

-Our Skilled Trucking Accident Attorneys
+Our Skilled Trucking Accident Lawyers

 By working with a skilled trucking accident attorney from San Diego Injury Law Center, you will be getting the legal help you need to deal with complex litigation.
 The services of a trucking accident lawyer will be especially helpful if you have to deal with the attorneys of a trucking company or shipping company.
 These legal representatives tend to be rather tenacious, so it is important that you have someone on your side that will fight diligently for your legal rights.
 We have over 20 years of experience fighting insurance companies to make sure our clients receive a fair settlement.
 Your insurance company should offer a reasonable settlement that includes medical expenses and lost wages and our skilled accident attorneys are prepared to fight in court for you.
 Your top priority after a collision should be taking care of yourself and your family.
 Leave the rest to us.